What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe malware or virus

-To keep things safe, always keep your antivirus software up to date and think twice before running scripts from places you don’t know well.
+Always think twice before running scripts from places you don’t know well.

 Recommended resource: How to Know Which App is Using The Internet in Windows 11

-Getting and updating WMIC.exe
+Downloading and updating WMIC.exe

 Since WMIC.exe is part of Windows, you don’t need to download it from anywhere else.
 It’s already on your system, and any updates it needs come through the usual Windows Update.

-Windows 10 and Windows 11 get regular updates, including the latest goodies for system tools like WMIC.
+Windows 10 and Windows 11 get regular updates, including the latest fixes for system tools like WMIC.
 To check for updates, head over to “Settings”, click “Update & Security”, and then hit “Check for updates”.

 Related tip: How to Check if a KB Update is Installed in Windows 11